 Tutorial: Set the Threshold to Disconnect Inactive Clients

-This tutorial describes adjusting Access Server's threshold for disconnecting inactive clients.
+This tutorial describes how to adjust Access Server's threshold for disconnecting inactive clients.

 Overview